GBADsInformatics/LayingHensDashboard/README.md

 This dashboard was created ontop of the [GBADS Dashboard Template](https://github.com/GBADsInformatics/Dashboard_Template) by [@Amardeep](https://github.com/amardeep-1) and [@Nitin](https://github.com/Nitin501)

 ## Running in Docker
-1. `docker run -d -p 80:8051 -v /local/path/to/.env:/app/.env gbadsinformatics/layinghens-dash` \
+1. `docker run -d -p 8052:80 -v /local/path/to/.env:/app/.env gbadsinformatics/layinghens-dash` \
-  This exposes the dashboard on port `80` of your machine, you can change this number to any port you desire. \
+  This exposes the dashboard on port `8052` of your machine, you can change this number to any port you desire. \
-  Do not change `8051` in the port argument. \
+  Do not change `80` in the port argument! \
   Change `/local/path/to/.env` to the full path of the .env you're using.

 ## Installation